From ancient Egypt to modern-day America…

-Treat your colleagues to the best of the Virginia Museum of Fine Arts while seeking answers to tricky, humorous questions on this fun team building scavenger hunt.
-Our quirky clues lead teams on a whirlwind tour that spans ancient Egypt to modern America.
-You’ll learn the secrets of a whip-wielding wild woman, a piano-playing pup, an actress playing an inky sphinx, an elegant elephant saddle, an impish Impressionist, a tusk of love, a horrible hag who turns a skullcap into a cup, and gorilla (not guerilla) warfare, to name just a few of the highlights.
+…you’ll explore the best of the Virginia Museum of Fine Arts while seeking answers to tricky, humorous questions.
+On this unusual whirlwind tour, you’ll learn the secrets of a whip-wielding wild woman, a piano-playing pup, an elegant elephant saddle, an impish Impressionist, a tusk of love, a horrible hag who turns a skullcap into a cup, and gorilla (not guerrilla) warfare, to name just a few of the highlights.

-• In a gallery of 20th century American art, find red and white stripes where you can get clipped for a quarter.
+- In a gallery of 20th-century American art, find red and white stripes where you can get clipped for a quarter.
 Near “Chaplin,” what queen was exposed (so to speak)?
-Answer: In Evergood’s ‘Street Corner’ a newspaper headline reveals that a burlesque queen was exposed.
+Answer: In Evergood’s ‘Street Corner,’ a newspaper headline bares all (ahem) about a burlesque queen.

 No knowledge of the museum or art is necessary: the emphasis is on teamwork—and fun.

 It’s a great game for all kinds of groups and occasions, from birthday parties to social and corporate outings.